 Anything crazy might look cool at first, but it will start to become an eyesore.
 The classic picks are based on Rolex models, which have been around for decades.

 Perhaps Invicta’s most iconic watch, the Invicta Pro Diver is a homage to the Rolex submariner in an ultra-affordable package.
 Powered by a reliable NH35a automatic movement, you get all the excitement of wearing a Rolex for under $100.

 If you ever spot someone in public wearing an Invicta watch, this is probably the one.
 It comes as no surprise that it is their all-time best-selling watch; it looks like the Rolex Submariner and barely costs anything.

-Sometimes you need a golden behemoth on your wrist – maybe in your business attire, or maybe in jeans and t-shirt; this watch can pull off both.
+Sometimes you need a golden behemoth on your wrist – maybe in your business/wedding attire, or maybe in jeans and t-shirt; The gold Invicta Chrono Diver can pull off both.
 You really have to have that kind of personality and confidence to strap this much metal to your wrist – like you willingly do a bicep curl every time you check the time.

 This Invicta is stunning to behold, shiny like you wouldn’t expect, and quite thick.
-No matter how you wear it, it will attract a ton of attention – from envious glances to spontaneous clapping from adoring fans.
+No matter how you wear it, it will attract a ton of attention – from envious glances to the spontaneous clapping of adoring fans.

 Best Racing Watch: Invicta Speedway